Enjoy our answers to the most common questions our clients ask:

 Our “standard’ and “platinum” packages come with FX lighting designed to spread color and movement around the dance floor.
 In many cases this can help your reception feel more like a party.
 Some of our DJ setups have FX lights mounted to the speaker stands and placed on the DJ table while other setups have the lights all located centrally in a road case up on a speaker stand.
 Either way the effect will be color and movement spread around the dance floor.
 Here are a few pictures of our different lighting setups:

 We also offer uplighting.
 This type of lighting is not designed to spread color or movement around the dance floor.
 Instead, it becomes part of the decor of the room, highlighting walls, columns or accent pieces.
 Uplights are low-power-consumption, high-output LEDs, that can be programmed to any color.
-Uplighting is available as an add-on at $40 per light, 8 lights minimum, including delivery, setup & teardown.
-Here are a few pictures of uplighting that we've done:
+Uplighting is available as an add-on at $35 per light, 9 lights minimum, including delivery, setup & teardown.
+Here are some pictures and video that explain more:

 3. Do you attend rehearsals?